eProsima/Fast-DDS-docs/docs/fastdds/discovery/server_client.rst

     :ref:`RTPSParticipantAttributes <DS_RTPSParticipantAttributes>`, "Specifies general participant settings.
 Some of them must be modified in order to properly configure a Server like the ``GuidPrefix``."
     :ref:`BuiltinAttributes <DS_BuiltinAttributes>`, "It's a member of the above *RTPSParticipantAttributes* structure.
-    Allows to specify some mandatory server discovery settings like the :raw-html:`<br />` addresses were it listens for clients discovery info."
+    Allows to specify some mandatory server discovery settings like the |br| addresses were it listens for clients discovery info."
     :ref:`DiscoverySettings <DS_DiscoverySettings>`, "It's a member of the above *BuiltinAttributes* structure.
-Allows to specify some mandatory client an optional server settings like the: :raw-html:`<br />` whether it is a client or a server or the list of servers it is linked to or the client-ping, server-match frequencies."
+Allows to specify some mandatory client an optional server settings like the: |br| whether it is a client or a server or the list of servers it is linked to or the client-ping, server-match frequencies."

 .. _DS_RTPSParticipantAttributes: